3.3 Ideation

 • Freewheeling is welcomed: Encourage wild ideas.
 Osborn suggests that participants have complete freedom to bring unexpected and unconventional ideas.
 Even if they’re not directly useful for solving the problem at hand, they serve as catalysts for new and potentially innovative concepts.

-In short, a brainstorming session is a technique for generating ideas where quantity is the king.
+In short, a brainstorming session is a way of generating ideas where quantity is paramount.
 Participants are encouraged to have a clear separation between idea generation and idea evaluation.
-This ensures that they have the freedom to come up with unusual ideas and also build upon others’ ideas in order to find a few that are useful for the problem at hand.
+This ensures that they have the freedom to come up with unusual ideas and also build upon others’ ideas to find a few that could be useful.

 Although brainstorming is a common technique, it’s not perfect.
 For instance, dominant participants might overshadow others, limiting diverse voices.
 Upholding the ‘no criticism’ rule can be challenging, as we naturally evaluate feasibility.
 Group dynamics can also influence brainstorming, potentially leading to groupthink or undue emphasis on certain ideas.